Miltonr87/Beer-Caps-Game/README.md

 ### About

 Beer Caps "guess game" made with pure JS from scratch with nice UI/UX.
-Adapted from the concept of complex games like Naval Battleship.
-Made with MVC model.
+Made with MVC model in a single file.
 This was my first step in learning OOP theory and practice before actually using React.

 ### Getting Started